CMSgov/beneficiary-fhir-data/ops/k8s/README.md

 bash ../../apps/utils/scripts/run-db-migrator -k
 ```

 This sends all of the migrator's configuration settings to the SSM inside the cluster.
-They are added to a folder names `/bfd-db-migrator` in SSM.
+They are added to a folder named `/bfd-db-migrator` in SSM.

 The migrator should run once and exit.
 You can view its logs using the command `kubectl -n dev logs --follow jobs/dev-migrator` or, if the job has already exited, by finding its pods and requesting the logs for them directly.